How do I use SpeedGrader?

 The SpeedGrader menu includes several tools and resources to assist with grading assignments.

-- Settings Icon: Opens the SpeedGrader Settings menu , which includes enabling student list sorting options and anonymous grading.
+- Options , which allows you to select student list sorting options and enable anonymous grading.

 View Assignment Details